TellSpaceOfficial/SmartNotebookBeta/README.md

 # Help!

-If you have problems contact us at info2tellspacehq.ml contact ;D
+If you have problems contact us at info@tellspace.ml